MayNuriel/CloudComputingEx2/README.md

 •	The "nodeWorker.py" file contains the app "Manager" for the 2 instances which are handling the endpoints.
 The "worker.py" file contains the app "app" for the worker instances.

-•	In addition, you can see an output example of "setup.sh" file in "output.txt"
+•	In addition, you can see an output example of "setup.sh" file in "output.txt". the "testing.bin" file is the one we used for the example of testing the enqueue endpoint